What sciatica actually is

 How Endura Helps

-Sciatica requires specific diagnosis: which nerve is affected, what's compressing it, and how to decompress it.
-Dr. Devon uses movement assessment, postural evaluation, and if needed, imaging to identify the cause.
-Treatment targets decompression directly — whether that's [spinal mobilization, disc decompression](/method), muscle release, or pelvic realignment.
+Sciatica requires a specific diagnosis: which nerve is affected, what's compressing it, and how to fix it.
+Dr. Devon uses movement assessment and physical tests, and imaging if needed, to find the cause.
+Treatment goes after the compression directly, whether that's [spinal mobilization, disc decompression](/method), muscle release, or pelvic realignment.

 Common Questions